-Figure 4: Native Americans were slightly less likely to be involved in traffic stops.
+Figure 10: Native Americans were slightly less likely to be involved in traffic stops.
 Whites were more likely to be involved in traffic stops, but less likely to be searched.
 Blacks were more likely to be in traffic stops and more likely to be searched.

 The regressions performed were descriptive, but not in the manner we had hoped.
 While the T-stats and p-values were all good, the R² values were low, indicating that the variables very accurately accounted for a very small portion of the variation in the data; the rest was random noise.
 Regressions were run on precinct predictability of race mismatches, precinct predictability of issuing citations, racial prediction of traffic stops, personal searches and vehicle searches; none of them were statistically significant enough to reject the null hypothesis.

+Conclusions: After performing our analysis of the data using tables, visualizations, and statistical analysis, we cannot confidently draw actionable information from these initial analyses based on the data we have.
+We have new ideas for interesting future analyses, such as finding other data sources for a representative sample of driver demographics, measuring correlation between types of police stops and types of searches, or seeking to correlate more fine-grained geospatial information with points of interest data which might be related to types of police stops.
+We do know enough about the limitations of the current dataset to be cautious.